 If the brain stem is approached from behind the ear, there could be permanent hearing loss in that ear.
-Similarly the patient may be left with one-sided weakness of his upper and lower limbs.
-The facial nerve or other cranial nerves may be affected also, leading to problems like inadequate facial and eye movements, difficulty in eating and drinking, tendency to breath-in food and drink etc.
+Similarly, the patient may be left with one-sided weakness in his upper and lower limbs.
+The facial nerve or other cranial nerves may also be affected, leading to problems like inadequate facial and eye movements, difficulty in eating and drinking, the tendency to breath-in food and drink, etc.

 The patient is often connected to a heart and lung machine and undergoes surgery in a hypothermic state.
 After recovering from surgery, he/she has to be in ICU with ventilator support electively.